DaNnielRody/DaNnielRody/README.md

 🔭 Looking for Back-End positions

-🌱 Studying Spring and Java
+🌱 Studying SpringBoot and Angular

 📫 Discord: dannitzs